shindekokoro/Code-Quiz/README.md

 ## Description
 A timed coding quiz with multiple-choice questions.
-This app will runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript.
+This app will run in the browser, features dynamically updated HTML and CSS powered by JavaScript.
 User has ability to modify an external JSON file to add/subtract questions.
 Style of page modeled after [module 3 challenge](https://github.com/coding-boot-camp/friendly-parakeet)

 ## Link/Preview
 https://shindekokoro.github.io/module04-Code-Quiz/